aramis-lab/clinicadl/docs/index.md

 ## Pretrained models

-Some of the pretained model for the CNN networks can be obtained here:
+Pretrained models for the CNN networks implemented in ClinicaDL can be obtained here:
 <https://zenodo.org/record/3491003>

 These models were obtained during the experiments for publication.
+They correspond to a previous version of ClinicaDL, hence their file system is not compatible with the current version.
 Updated versions of the models will be published soon.

-## Bibliography

-All the papers described in the State of the art section of the manuscript may be found at this URL address: <https://www.zotero.org/groups/2337160/ad-dl>.

 ## Support
 - [Report an issue on GitHub](https://github.com/aramis-lab/AD-DL/issues)